galbitton5/galbitton5.github.io/_pages/research.md

 “The effect of polarization on perceptions of welfare deservingness.”
 With Clareta Treger.
 [[Pre-registration and pre-analysis plan]](https://osf.io/7bgzm/)

 “Do Voters Reward Eurosceptic Governments?”
-With Tal Sadeh.
+With Tal Sadeh (Under Review).
 [[Pre-registration and pre-analysis plan]](https://osf.io/CB4ZQ/)

 “Unraveling Trust in Times of Crisis: The impact of threat perceptions on political trust.”
 With Keren LG Snider and Benjamin Amram.